 "For how long could I keep up?
 Maybe, tonight is truly my last day."

-Galadriel knew that without Yggdrasil acting as an anchor, she couldn't find a reason to keep ongoing.
+Galadriel knew that without Yggdrasil acting as an anchor, she couldn't find a reason to keep going.
 It would be better for her to just end it.

 "Maybe my next life would be more kind to me," Galadriel half-joked as she left the treasury, not knowing how those words would impact her future.